 -16.5%: on the remainder of the assessable profits;

 -7.5% and 15%: the rates applicable in the same manner as above but in the case of unincorporated businesses.

-If you would like to set up a limited company in Hong Kong, you should know that there is no withholding tax on dividends or interest payments made from a Hong Kong company to another resident or non-resident company.
+If you are interested in setting up company in Hong Kong as a limited company, you should know that there is no withholding tax on dividends or interest payments made from a Hong Kong company to another resident or non-resident company.
 There is no payroll tax and no capital duty in Hong Kong.